agile8118/stopwatch/README.md

 # stopwatch

-A simple stopwatch app written only in pure css and javascript, no framework/library whatsoever.
+A simple stopwatch app written with vanilla css and javascript, no frameworks/libraries whatsoever.

 ## How to run the app